 Panelists are chosen based on their expertise in one or more of the areas under review by the panel.
 Each panel spans several scientific categories (as defined in Section 8.8

-(resolved); three panels dealing with Galaxies
+(resolved); three panels dealing with Galaxies and the IGM

 (including large-scale structure, gravitational lensing, and galaxy groups and clusters).
 Within a panel, proposals are assigned to individual expert reviewers based on the keywords given in the proposal (see Section 8.9